johnshin86/white-box-vision/white_box_vision/nn/README.md

 # nn

-This directory contains subclasses of torch.nn.module.
+This directory contains subclasses of torch.nn.Module.